sofa-framework/sofa/readme.txt

 To build the project Sofa under Windows :

+You need to verify the path of QTDIR.
+It must point to the directory Sofa/Tools.
+For example, if you have download Sofa on C:\Sofa, the variable QTDIR=C:\Sofa\Tools.

 Verify in the sofa.cfg to have the good configuration to build a project.

  - console :